In the Philippines, at least as early as 1699 – 20th century, two units of land area. Also spelled quignon.

 Should any reader remain in doubt concerning the legality of these said measures, although what has been said above is sufficient to prove their use more or less continued, but not their legal value in the time in which they were used, we will add on our own account other documents of undoubtable authority which will leave no doubt on the matter.

 1st.
 Procedure of measuring the Estate of Buenavista (now Malinta) performed by the Magistrate D. Juan Ozaeta y Oro.
 It commences thus.
-Sr. Licentiate D. Miguel de Lesama Altamirano y Reinoso most ancient lawyer of the Royal Audience of these Islands, judge of these Commissions (measurement and composition of lands) in execution and fulfilment etc. etc. (here follow the formalities of rubric) and at the end “The center (total extension) of that Estate has, inclusive the corner of Ibayo, which is adjoining and without division twelve cuentos, three hundred and nine thousand and forty six fathoms [i.e., brazas] de Ciudad, which form four sites of ganádo mayor, three caballerías of lands and nineteen thousand, five hundred and sixty four fathoms.
+Sr. Licentiate D. Miguel de Lesama Altamirano y Reinoso most ancient lawyer of the Royal Audience of these Islands, judge of these Commissions (measurement and composition of lands) in execution and fulfilment etc. etc. (here follow the formalities of rubric) and at the end “The center (total extension) of that Estate has, inclusive the corner of Ibayo, which is adjoining and without division twelve cuentos, three hundred and nine thousand and forty six [brazas de ciudad], which form four sites of ganádo mayor, three caballerías of lands and nineteen thousand, five hundred and sixty four [brazas].

-And the ancient Tuniganes (a) have three hundred and sixty four thousand nine hundred and ten fathoms, which make thirty-six Quiñones, four kabalitas, nine loanes and ten fathoms.
+And the ancient Tubiganes (a) have three hundred and sixty four thousand nine hundred and ten [brazas], which make thirty-six Quiñones, four kabalitas, nine loanes and ten fathoms.
 Having performed this procedure and fixed it according to the scale and map which was being made in the times referred to”.

 And the said Sr. Altamirano signs it.
 Six signatures follow at the end: before me Jacinto Gonzalez Public and Royal Notary.